hpc/pavilion2/docs/tests/results.rst

         cmds:
           - ping -c 10 google.com

-      results:
+      result_parse:
         # The results.parse section is comprised of configs for result parsers,
         # identified by name.
 Each parser can have a list of one or more
         # configs, each of which will parse a different result value from
         # the test output.
-        parse:
+        result_parse:
           regex:
           # Each result parser can have multiple configs.
-            - # The value matched will be stored in this key
+            # The value matched will be stored in this key
-              key: loss
+            loss:
               # This tells the regex parser what regular expression to use.
               # Single quotes are recommended, as they are literal in yaml.
               regex: '\d+% packet loss'

-            - # We're storing this value in the result key.
+              # We're storing this value in the result key.
 If it's found
               # (and has a value of 'True', then the test will 'PASS'.
-              key: result
+            result:
               regex: '10 received'
               # The action denotes how to handle the parser's data.
 In this case
               # a successful match will give a 'True' value.